dotnet/docs/docs/core/compatibility/sdk/6.0/publish-readytorun-requires-restore-change.md

 ---
-title: "Breaking change: Publishing a ReadyToRun project with --no-restore requires changes to the restore"
+title: "Breaking change: Publish ReadyToRun with --no-restore requires changes"
 description: Learn about the breaking change in .NET 6 where publishing a project with ReadyToRun requires changes to the way the project is restore. ms.date: 02/01/2022
 ---